-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Advanced, and click on Advanced Network. - 3.
-Click the WAN Ping Respond drop-down list and select Enabled to allow ping requests from your router to the Internet.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the Administrator section and click on Settings Management.

+4. Click the WAN Ping Respond drop-down list and select Enabled to allow ping requests from your router to the Internet.
+Click Apply to save settings.